github/docs/content/copilot/github-copilot-chat/copilot-chat-in-github/using-github-copilot-chat-in-githubcom.md

 * Questions asked in the context of a specific repository, file or symbol.
 For more information, see "[Asking a question about a specific file or symbol](#asking-a-question-about-a-specific-file-or-symbol)."
 * Questions asked in the context of a knowledge base (that is, Markdown documentation across one or more repositories).
 For more information, see "[Asking a question about a knowledge base](#asking-a-question-about-a-knowledge-base)."
 * Questions about a specific file or specified lines of code within a file.
 For more information, see "[Asking questions about specific pieces of code](#asking-questions-about-specific-pieces-of-code)."
 * Questions about a pull request diff.
-For more information, see "[Finding out about the changes in a pull request](#finding-out-about-the-changes-in-a-pull-request)."
+For more information, see "[Finding out about the changes in a pull request](#asking-questions-about-a-specific-pull-request)."
 * Questions about a specific issue.
-For more information, see "[Asking a question about a specific issue](#asking-a-question-about-a-specific-issue)."
+For more information, see "[Asking a question about a specific issue or discussion](#asking-a-question-about-a-specific-issue-or-discussion)."

 ### Limitations